Table of Contents

 There are 4 things every screening will include:

 - Family history of drug and alcohol use/abuse

 - What an individual is using and how much

 - Legal/social/employment impact

 This part of the evaluation aims to find direct evidence that supports the presence or absence of a drug or alcohol addiction.
 Here, a professional interviews the individual while going over the results of the screening.

 A more thorough examination is necessary in order to get a better idea of what’s going on.
 This can be in the form of a structured interview or semi-structured interview.
 A structured interview uses a pre-set framework of questions that don’t necessarily allow for detailed responses.
-A semi-structured interview uses the pre-set questions alongside specific supplemented questions developed by an expert to better examine an individual’s circumstance.
-The second is a much better interview process because it can fine-tune an effective treatment plan.
+A semi-structured interview uses the pre-set questions alongside specific supplemented questions developed by an expert to better examine an individual’s circumstances.
+The second is a much better interview process because it can help fine-tune an effective treatment plan.